DOWNLOAD THE NEW TWINIVERSITY APP!

 kaylee4

-I had both my daughters with me for the first 9 months of their lives and these doctor visits let me see the true personality difference between the two.
+I had both my daughters with me for the first 9 months of their lives, and these doctor visits let me see the true personality difference between the two.
 Sometimes, I would stop and grab a snack before or after an appointment just to hang out a little longer just the two of us.
-Because of the appointments, I would then make time to spend time with the other twin.
+Because of the appointments, I would then make special time to spend time with the other twin.

 robyn g